tjscha/localchat/README.md

-This is a simple command line chat using MLX to generate and display text from a local model.
+This is a simple command line chat using MLX, mlx_lm to generate and display text from a local model.

 Use HuggingFace.co to download a model.
 This implementation makes use of Safetensors, so be sure the model has .safetensors included.